jc782/jc782.github.io/_posts/2020-09-20-Wanhao-i3-mini-upgrades.markdown

 There are of course lots of different options for the heated bed.
 I chose a 12V DC one as I felt it was a bit safer than having the potential for mains on the 3d printer frame.
 A 24V DC heated bed would reduce the required current significantly.

 ## Step 2 - Bed attach and wiring
 Attach the heating pad to the underside of the bed.
-The print area is offset so I suggest centring this toward the front of the printer.
-Most of the pads available have a tacky side, so simply remove the bed then stick the pad onto the bed.
+The print area is offset so I suggest centering this toward the front of the printer.
+Most of the pads available have a tacky side, so simply remove the bed and then stick the pad onto the bed.
 The thermistor and power cables should route out from under the bed.
-I have mine coming to the front of the printer but in hindsight the cabling would be neater at the back.
+I have mine coming to the front of the printer but in hindsight, the cabling would be neater at the back.
 ![bed add connector](/assets/images/HeatedBed/underBed.jpg){:class="img-responsive"}